-With the exception of students in the Administrative Support Services Program who receive credit for the Certified Professional Secretaries' (CPS) exam, up to one-fourth the minimum number of semester credit hours required for completion of a baccalaureate degree or an associate degree at Kentucky State University may be earned through any combination of credit by examination/certification and credit for life experience.
+Up to one-fourth the minimum number of semester credit hours required for completion of a baccalaureate degree or an associate degree at Kentucky State University may be earned through any combination of credit by examination/certification and credit for life experience.
 Credit by examination may be earned through Academic Unit Challenge Examinations and by satisfactory performance on College Level Examination Program (CLEP) tests, the Proficiency Examination Program, and the Advanced Placement Program examinations.
 Satisfactory performance on the latter three shall be based upon the score established by the appropriate University official.
 Credit (not a letter grade) shall be entered on the student's record by the Office of the Registrar.
 More information is available at the Office of the Registrar.